bduong4/just-the-docs/index.md

 ## Prerequisites
 {:toc}
 Before starting the tasks in this guide, you will need the following:
-- Some basic computer knowledge
+- Some basic computer knowledge/skills such as:

+    - Opening computer applications
+    - Connecting a computer to the internet
+    - Using a keyboard to type
 - 2 computers with TeamViewer installed
 - An internet connection for both computers